Review: Rollicking ‘Table 17’ at Geffen Playhouse

 Having premiered at New York’s MCC Theater and becoming a New York Times Critic’s Pick, “Table 17” is making its West Coast premiere at Geffen Playhouse’s Gil Cates Theater through Dec.
 7. Featuring three amazing actors — one of them inhabiting multiple roles with aplomb — the play time-travels through a relationship, inviting the audience to react or chime in at every turn.

 Dallas (Eiko Eisen-Martin) has invited Jada (Gail Bean) to meet at a restaurant two years after they broke off their engagement.
-The reasons why they’d called it off are revealed as the play goes back and forth in time, showing both behaving in questionable ways that they each try to explain or justify directly to us, sometimes specifically asking the guys or ladies of the audience to hear them out.
+The reasons why they’d called it off are revealed as the play goes back and forth in time, showing how both behaved in questionable ways that they each try to explain or justify to the audience, sometimes specifically asking the guys or ladies to hear them out.

 Such audience participation adds to the fun, especially when we either recognize ourselves or question whether we wouldn’t have done the same thing in the same circumstances.
 Making the play even more fun is Michael Rishawn in multiple roles, beginning with River, the restaurant’s sparkly-pink-boot wearing host and waiter with attitude.